Designing for Trust: Building a Patient-Centered Digital Health Experience at knownwell

 Flexible UX structure allows for 2 paths for scheduling:

-1. Patients schedule specific visit types within a time frame suggested by their clinicians in order to adhere to desired visit cadence to support health outcomes.
+1. Patients schedule specific visit types within a time frame suggested by their clinicians in order to adhere to desired visit cadence to support their health outcomes.
 For example, patients on a GLP-1 are recommended to have a visit every month for the first 6 months.

 Results: